zenflow/imap-query/README.md

 __WARNING__

-There is currently a bug in [imap](https://www.npmjs.com/package/imap) where a message body stream for *some* emails will freeze in the middle, causing ImapQuery#check to never callback if it has to get any of those emails.
+There is currently a bug (mscdex/node-imap#476) in node-imap where a message body stream for *some* emails will freeze in the middle, causing ImapQuery#check to never callback if it has to get any of those emails.

-*For the time being it is suggested to test this module with a sample of the emails you will be watching, before using it in your project.*
+*For the time being it is suggested to test this module with a sample of the emails you will be watching for, before using it in your project.*

 ### Todo
 * tape tests and travis ci